 This employment opportunity is open to all applicants.

-The primary function of the territory’s labour market programs are to intervene with individual clients, private sector employees, and third party organizations in order to find ways to support greater labour market attachment or employment amongst Nunavut residents.
-Currently, the branch maintains and delivers a range of programs known as ‘active labour market interventions’ which provide direct funding to Nunavut’s unemployed, underemployed, entrepreneurs and employers.
+The primary function of the territory's labour market programs is to work with individual clients, employers and third-party organizations to find ways to support greater labour market attachment or employment amongst Nunavut residents.
+Currently, the Division maintains and delivers a range of programs known as 'active labour market interventions' which provide direct funding to Nunavut's unemployed, underemployed, entrepreneurs and employers.
 A critical area of responsibility will be oversight of the delivery of the Nunavut apprenticeship program which registers new apprentices, monitors their progress and certifies them as journeypersons.

 This position will be the operations manager for Family Services’ Labour Market development programs which currently include Adult Learning and Training Supports, Training Assistance Program, Nunavut Entrepreneurship Incentive, Getting Ready for Employment and Training, Grant for Nunavut Employers, Piqataugitsi and other programs.
 It also includes oversight of the Apprenticeship program in accordance with the Nunavut Apprenticeship, Trade and Occupations Certification Act

 The ideal candidate will have a recognized undergraduate degree in social sciences, preferably in fields such as public policy/administration, education, social work or political science, along with five (5) years of related experience as a Manager, including, experience working with non-governmental organizations and social program delivery to individuals.

 The Official Languages of Nunavut are Inuktitut (Inuinnaqtun), English and French.
 Fluency in more than one of Nunavut’s official language is an asset.
 Knowledge of Inuit language, communities, culture, land and Inuit Qaujimajatuqangit is an asset.
 A background in apprenticeship certification will also be considered an asset.